Supporting women across the region to actively maintain their cultural links with country.

-The Alinytjara Wilurara Natural Resources Management Board invests in a number of Caring for Country community projects.
+The Alinytjara Wilurara Natural Resources Management Board supports community programs and projects caring for Country.

 Management and conservation of water sources is a very high priority in Alinytjara Wilurara

-Working together with community members toward more sustainable land management practices.
+Working with community members to build more sustainable land management practices.

 Traditional culture remains central to planning and working in our region.

 We're working hard to protect the limited warru (black footed wallaby) population in our state.

 Our marine parks will ensure our marine environment and marine life have a healthy future.

 Protecting our resources for the mutual benefit of people and environment.